microsoft/SWE-bench-Live/README.md

 ## ⬆️ Submit your results

-Thank you for your interest in submitting results to SWE-bench-Live!
+Thank you for your interest in submitting the success rate of your agent/model to SWE-bench-Live!
 We coordinate results submission via Pull Requests, see [SWE-bench-Live/submissions](https://github.com/swe-bench-live/submission) for instructions.

 ## 🐳 Development

-If you would like to run our source code, please refer to [Development.md](./Development.md).
+If you would like to create your own SWE task instances with executable sandboxes, please follow [Development.md](./Development.md).

 ### Dataset Curation